tewtal/sm_practice_hack/README.md

 ## Known Issues:

+* A crash will occur upon completing the game and leaving Zebes.
+* Botwoon RNG control is currently bugged.
+* Loading a preset while in a loading transition can sometimes cause Samus to freeze when exiting the next door.
 * PAL region roms are no longer supported in the main branch.
 See https://github.com/InsaneFirebat/sm_practice_hack/tree/PAL-v1.43 for the latest working PAL revision.
-* A crash will occur upon completing the game and leaving Zebes.